Health insurance in China

 Why take out health insurance before a stay or expatriation in China?

-It is imperative that you take out health insurance so that you can seek treatment in the private sector should the need arise.
-Indeed, the shortage of GPs continues to affect China (around 1 GP for every 23,000 patients), and even more so in the public than in the private sector.
-It’s in the private sector that you’ll be able to consult a GP more quickly, without having to wait weeks or months.
+First and foremost, you need to take out health insurance to be able to seek treatment in the private sector should the need arise.
+China continues to suffer from a shortage of GPs.
+Indeed, with around 1 GP for every 23,000 patients, especially in the public sector, but also in the private sector.
+On the other hand, in the private sector, you can consult a GP more quickly, without having to wait weeks or even months.
 To protect yourself against high medical costs, it is highly recommended to take out private health insurance such as Gold Expat, which will cover 100% of the most expensive medical expenses such as hospitalization.

 What international health insurance should I take out in China, and for whom?

-More and more students and active people are moving to China, either to spend a semester abroad or simply to work there on a long-term basis.
+More and more students and working people are moving to China: the opportunity to spend a semester abroad or simply work there on a long-term basis is an attractive one.

-• Are you a student interested in spending a semester or part of your studies in China?
+• Are you a student looking to spend a semester or part of your studies in China?
 Don’t forget to take out international health insurance!
 The Chinese government requires students wishing to study in China to have health insurance.
 What’s more, insurance such as Gold Student will cover you against expensive private medical expenses.
 To benefit from the best healthcare in the country, it’s essential that you have private healthcare coverage.
 Our Gold Student insurance covers you for 100% of hospital and medical expenses.

-• Are you planning to visit China as a tourist?
-It is highly recommended that you take out health insurance to cover private care.
+• Travelling to China?
+It is highly recommended that you take out travel insurance for your visa to China.
 Accessing a general practitioner in the public sector at short notice is extremely complicated due to the shortage of doctors in China.
-So to avoid ruining your vacation, our experts recommend that you take out travel insurance such as Travel Pass.
+So as not to ruin your vacation, our experts recommend that you take out travel insurance such as Travel Pass.

 Scroll to Top